svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 586480873651E106F1D6339B0C4A8945BA705A777F3F4524626FF1FC07EFE41D | Enabled   |

-Reduces the [owner reserve](reserves.html#owner-reserves) counted against your XRP Ledger account when it owns a [multi-signing](multi-signing.html) SignerList.
+Reduces the [owner reserve](reserves.html#owner-reserves) counted against your SGY Ledger account when it owns a [multi-signing](multi-signing.html) SignerList.

-Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 XRP, depending on the number of signers in the list.
+Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 SGY, depending on the number of signers in the list.

-With this amendment enabled, the owner reserve for a new SignerList is 5 XRP, regardless of the number of signers.
+With this amendment enabled, the owner reserve for a new SignerList is 5 SGY, regardless of the number of signers.
 The reserve requirement for previously-created SignerList objects remains unchanged.
 To reduce the reserve requirement of SignerList objects created before this amendment was enabled, use a [SignerListSet transaction](signerlistset.html) to replace the SignerList after this amendment has been enabled.
 (The replacement can be identical to the previous version.)

 ## OwnerPaysFee